buddhist-uni/buddhist-uni.github.io/_content/canon/kathavatthu.md

 pages: 468
 ---

-A book in the Abhidhamma Canon  explicitly dealing with the doctrinal controversies that arose between the Indian schools of Buddhism and the   Theravada.
+A book in the Abhidhamma Canon  explicitly dealing with the doctrinal controversies that arose between the Indian schools of Buddhism and the   Theravāda.